 Students should determine with their parent if they meet the minimum test score requirements for Dual Enrollment.

 Step 2: Apply for Admission to EFSC.
 (Required Documents)

-- EFSC Application for Admission: Dual Enrollment applicants must apply online via the EFSC Online Application.
-EFSC waives the application fee for Dual Enrollment students.
+- EFSC online Application for Admission: Applicants must apply online via the EFSC Online Application.
+EFSC waives the application fee for dual enrollment students.
 View Online Application Steps instructions if needed.
 Print the confirmation page or acceptance letter.

-- Home education compliance: When Eastern Florida receives an Application for Admission, the College must verify with the Brevard County School Board that the applicant's program meets state home education requirements.
+- Home education compliance: Students must be a resident of Brevard County with the student’s home education program registered with the Brevard County School Board.
+Before processing the student's Application for Admission, the College must verify with the Brevard County School Board that the applicant's program meets state home education requirements.